 - Don't stir the stock as it simmers!
 All you need to do while it simmers is skim the scum off the top, and add water if it drops too low.

-- 2 to 3 pounds chicken bones (or the carcass from a roasted chicken)
+2 to 3 pounds chicken feet, a combo of bones and feet, or the carcass from a roasted chicken

 Tie the thyme, peppercorns, clove, parsley stems and bay leaf into a piece of cheesecloth.

-Bring the pot to a boil, then immediately drain and rinse bones.
+Bring the pot to a boil, then immediately drain bones.

 Return the blanched bones to the pot and again cover with fresh, cold water.